Consensys/doc.web3signer/docs/Reference/CLI/CLI-Subcommands.md

 [HikariCP connection pool configuration file](https://github.com/brettwooldridge/HikariCP#gear-configuration-knobs-baby).

 Web3Signer uses HikariCP to manage database connections, and uses the default configuration values.
-The defaults perform well in most deployments, but you can be override them with this option.
+The defaults perform well in most deployments, but you can override them using this option.

 #### `slashing-protection-db-url`